 (The Seal of the Unity of the Three)

-Internal Alchemy.
-While the Tang period is sometimes defined as the "golden age" of Waidan, it also marked the stage of transition to Neidan.
-Among the forerunners of Neidan is the ▶ Shangqing (Highest Clarity) tradition of Taoism.
-Based on revelations of the late fourth century, this school attributed particular importance to meditation, but also included the compounding of elixirs among its practices.
-The relevant sources exhibit the earliest traces of the interiorizazion of alchemy.
-Among the texts used in this school is the Huangting jing (Book of the Yellow Court), a meditation manual often quoted in later Neidan texts.
+While the Tang (7th-10th centuries) period has been called the "golden age" of Waidan, it also marked the stage of transition to Neidan.
+Among the forerunners of Neidan is the Shangqing (Highest Clarity) tradition of Taoism.
+Based on revelations of the late 4th century, this school attributed particular importance to meditation, but also included the compounding of elixirs among its practices.
+Its scriptures display the earliest traces of the interiorizazion of alchemy.
+Among the texts used in this school is the Huangting jing (Scripture of the Yellow Court), a meditation manual often quoted in later Neidan texts.